 Campbell’s Tomato Juice Box – Not For Sale – Permanent Collection

-Campbell’s Tomato Juice Box as Part of Andy Warhol’s Larger Body of Work
+Campbell’s Tomato Juice Box by Andy Warhol as Part of a Larger Body of Work